MicroEJ/docs/PlatformDeveloperGuide/uiIntroduction.rst

 Principle
 =========

 The User Interface Extension features one of the fastest graphical engines, associated with a unique int-based event management system.

+..
-It provides :ref:`[MUI] library <esr-specifications>` implementation.
-This chapter describes the *UI3* notions, available since MicroEJ Architecture UI pack 13.0.0 and higher: MicroUI 3.0, Front Panel v6, low-level APIs ``LLUI_xxx``, etc.
+   // Add again next line when ESR 3.0 will be available:It provides :ref:`[MUI] library <esr-specifications>` implementation.

+This chapter describes the *UI3* notions, available since MicroEJ Architecture UI pack 13.0.0 and higher: MicroUI 3.0, Front Panel v6, Low Level APIs ``LLUI_xxx``, etc.

 The diagram below shows a simplified view of the components involved in the provisioning of User Interface Extension.